githubteacher/feb-devs/places/sao-paulo-brazil.md

 ### Things to do
 - Night out at Vila Madalena
-- Atend a football match at Morumbi stadium
+- Attend a football match at Morumbi stadium
+- Go to Paulista Avenue